 The first thing to know about the Real Mary King’s Close is that it’s built under a governmental building – the City Chambers – and the supporting structures are apparently confidential, so photography is not permitted.
 As such, don’t bother bringing your camera.
 You’ll be able to get the photo provided by the tour itself.

 Bring a pair of good shoes that won’t slip.
 This really applies to all of Edinburgh.
 The Real Mary King’s Close is quite steep, and while there are handrails, it’s a good idea to have a good pair of shoes anyway.

 Finally, bring a little toy or stuffed animal with you.
 You’ll see why on the tour; I’m certainly not going to spoil the surprise!

 Booking a Tour

-Located directly opposite of St Giles Cathedral on the Royal Mile, Mary King’s Close is easy to find.
-With tours every 15 minutes from 9:30 a.m. to 6 p.m., you can almost always find the time that you want.
+Located directly opposite St Giles Cathedral on the Royal Mile, Mary King’s Close is easy to find.
+With tours every 15 to 30 minutes throughout the day, you can almost always find the time that you want.
 Just book in advance during the summer as getting a tour as a walk-in is very difficult!
-Full-price admission is £17.95, with discounts for seniors, students, children and families.
+Note there are discounts for seniors, students, children, and families.

 The tour is quite user-friendly.
-Guides speak English, Spanish and Italian, and there are audio-guides in French, German, Spanish and Italian, Portuguese, Mandarin and Gaelic.
+Guides speak English, Spanish, and Italian, and there are audio guides in French, German, Spanish and Italian, and Mandarin.
 You can also show up for the tour right off the bus or plane with your luggage.
 Large lockers are available for your gear and extra layers you might be wearing since the underground attraction can be considerably warmer than the outside temperature.
 Unfortunately, there is no access for wheelchairs.

 - Starting Location: Warriston’s Close, 2, High St, Edinburgh EH1 1PG